Cooble/ChristmasAdventureGame/README.md

 ## Project structure
 Uses Slick2D graphics engine.

-Everything is working and ready to be extended, commented, and maybe to add even brand-new episodes.
+Everything is working and ready to be extended, commented, and maybe to add even new episodes.
+No external dependencies are required.
+Everything is contained in *lib* folder.

 Project consists of 3 modules:
 - **CoobleEngine**